 When newbie investors think of Apple, they often hone in on its core iPhone range.
 While this is still the de-facto revenue source for Apple, the firm is allocating more and more resources into its services division.
 In 2019 alone, Apple launched four new services to the global markets.

 This includes its streaming TV service, gaming streaming, news subscriptions, and even a credit card.
 Crucially, 2019 saw Apple grow its service-related revenues by 16% in 2019 – amounting to just under 1/5 of its total income.
 As noted above, such a strong free cash flow position will allow Apple to continue to increase its exposure in the services arena.

 Very few companies avoided the wider stock market crash that occurred in March 2020.
 As per investor concerns on the impact of COVID-19, heaps of major companies lost anywhere between 20% to 50% in the space of just a few weeks.
 As we covered earlier, Apple shares lost in the region of 30% in the said period.

 However, come early June 2020, Apple had recovered all of these losses.
-This is a major positive for stockholders.
 In fact, not only did Apple shares get back to pre-March 2020 levels in the space of two and a half months, but the upward trajectory has not stopped.

-To show you how seamless the process is, below we show you how to invest in stocks using our recommended UK broker, eToro.
+To show you how seamless the process is, below we show you how to invest in stocks in just a few steps.

-So, you will first need to visit the eToro website and elect to register an account.
-You will then be asked to provide the following personal information:
+You will first need to visit your broker’s website and elect to register an account.
+Most brokers will then ask you to provide the following personal information:

 - Full Name